Where does the Tour de Crème start and finish?

 All rides start from Mattapoisett Town Beach, 32 Water Street, Mattapoisett.
 Arrive early to check in.
 We’ll have restrooms and bike pumps available.

 The rides end nearby at Munro Preserve, next to the Mattapoisett Town Wharf, at 1 Main St. All riders finish through a chute where we’ll check off your number.
-Please call it out your number if it’s not visible.
+Please call out your number if it’s not visible.
 If you’ve got a t-shirt or a fundraising perk coming to you, you can pick it up at the finish.

 I didn’t register in advance.
 Can I register on Sunday or just ride along?

 Please understand that the cap is firm and based on the maximum number that we consider safe and manageable.
 We applied for permission from 7 towns and MassDOT based on 350 participants plus a few volunteer riders.
 We cannot responsibly accept more riders.

 We encourage you to download the tour maps and organize your own ride at a later date.
 Same great scenery, same great creameries!
 You’ll also be welcome to stop at the Country Whip, which is no longer on the tour.

 - Water bottle